Kaz-bits/Research-automated-projects/README.md

-## Project: Analaysis of Genome and Proteome databases.
+## Data analysis of FRET data.
 LAB-103, FQ, UNAM
-This repository stores all the needed information to replicate the *Arabidopsis thaliana* proteome database and transcription factors database.

-You will find the R and Bash script to analyze genome and proteome databases.
+This repository stores different projects in each folder.
+Depending on the analysis you want to perform with your data, you need to move into a specific folder.

 Consider that the Bash Scripts was created using the Bash Linux Distribution.

 Updated: 18/02/2025